Now Accepting Applications to Join TransOhio Board of Directors!

 You can email Aran at: Aran (at) transohio.org.

 Brooke Testerman is originally from Oklahoma but has been a proud member of the Columbus community since 2008.
-She spends most of her free time laughing with her teenage son Ayden.
+She spends most of her free time laughing with her girlfriend Anna and their sons Julian, Matt, and Ayden.
 She has a bachelors degree in Television Production and another in Theatre Direction and currently serves as Director of Customer Relations at a global Webhosting company.
 Brooke is an entertaining and engaging professional speaker, a project manager, an expert motivator, and a passionate advocate for all trans people.

 You can email Brooke at: Brooke (at) transohio.org.